-

 Roasted red bell pepper puree, jalapeño peppers and real bacon combine to create an addictive jam.
 For a quick appetizer, pour over cream cheese and serve with crackers.
 Use straight out of the jar as a dip.
 Pairs perfectly with strong cheeses.
 Delicious...

-Pros: compliments, delicious taste, well-received
+Pros: compliments, well received, delicious

 A delicious shortcut for homemade pizza night, our spicy pizza sauce is made with vine-ripened fresh tomatoes, basil and crushed red pepper flakes for a bit of heat.
 Try it with vegetarian toppings like eggplant, peppers and more, or try it with sausage...